rodrigomelo9/zynq-examples/README.md

 Finally, I am sometimes asked for help/examples.
 These reasons made me think that is a good idea to have this space.

-Please, take into account that I do not have a roadmap and could happen months between updates.
+Please, take into account that I do not have a clear [roadmap](https://github.com/rodrigomelo9/zynq-examples/issues/5) and could happen months between updates.

 ## What am I doing in Continuous Integration?